BrandonWarrior/battleships/README.md

 - Player's Grid Displayed Twice: Fixed the issue where the player's grid was displayed twice after each turn.

 - Input Validation for Player Names: Fixed a bug where players could start the game without entering a name or entering just spaces.

+- Input Validation: Resolved an issue where the invalid input message on the home screen would not appear properly when entering an incorrect key.
+Now, the game properly displays an error message and waits for a valid input (1 or 2) before proceeding.

 ## Credits